Mental Health Counseling Visa Sponsorship Jobs in Massachusetts

 Which visa types are most common for mental health counseling roles in Massachusetts?

-The H-1B is the most common visa for mental health counselors in Massachusetts, as licensed counseling roles typically qualify as specialty occupations requiring at least a master's degree.
+The H-1B visa is the most common visa for mental health counselors in Massachusetts, as licensed counseling roles typically qualify as specialty occupations requiring at least a master's degree.
 Some employers, particularly hospitals and federally qualified health centers, also sponsor J-1 visas through Conrad 30 waiver programs, which allow foreign medical graduates and mental health professionals to work in underserved areas of the state.

 Which companies sponsor visas for mental health counselors in Massachusetts?